An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

 \subsubsection{Time-translation symmetry of Thermal Operations}

 Consider the action of time translations (a $U(1)$ group generated by $H_S$) on the set of quantum states: $t \mapsto \mathcal{U}_t(\cdot) = e^{-i H_S t}(\cdot)e^{i H_S t}$.
-The initial states $\rho_S$ for which thermo-majorisation give necessary and sufficient conditions are, as we have seen, those for which $[\rho_S, H_S] =0$, i.e. with no coherence \emph{among} energy eigenspaces, or \emph{incoherent} for short (see Theorem~\ref{thm:thermalnielsen} and Remark~\ref{rmk:simplextension}).
+The initial states $\rho_S$ for which thermo-majorisation gives necessary and sufficient conditions are, as we have seen, those for which $[\rho_S, H_S] =0$, i.e. with no coherence \emph{among} energy eigenspaces, or \emph{incoherent} for short (see Theorem~\ref{thm:thermalnielsen} and Remark~\ref{rmk:simplextension}).
 This can be equivalently written as $\mathcal{U}_t(\rho_S) = \rho_S$ for all $t$, i.e. states that are incoherent in the energy basis are those that are \emph{symmetric} under the action of time-translations.
 Only for those thermo-majorisation is the whole story.

 Now consider the action of a Thermal Operation $\mathcal{T}$ on a time translated state $\mathcal{U}_t(\rho_S)$.
-Using the invariance of $\gamma_B$ under the time translations generated by $H_B$ and the commutation relation $[U,H_S+H_B] = 0$, from Eq.~\eqref{eq:thermal} one can see that \cite{lostaglio2015description}
+Using the invariance of $\gamma_B$ under the time translations generated by $H_B$ and the commutation relation $[U,H_S+H_B] = 0$, from Eq.~\eqref{eq:thermal} one can see that, as anticipated in Remark~\ref{rmk:alternative},

-We conclude that Thermal Operations are $U(1)$-\emph{covariant} or \emph{time-translation symmetric}.
+We conclude that Thermal Operations are $U(1)$-\emph{covariant} or \emph{time-translation symmetric} \cite{lostaglio2015description}.
 Physically this tells us that it does not matter if we apply $\mathcal{T}$ at time $s=0$ and then let the system freely evolve for some time $t$ or we invert the order of the operations: the final state will be identical.
 It also tells us that Thermal Operations do not require any external source of coherence.
 This is obvious from the definition in Eq.~\eqref{eq:thermal} (since $\gamma_B$ is an incoherent state).
 However, it follows from Eq.~\eqref{eq:covariant} alone, as Theorem~\ref{thm:stinespringcovariant} shows.
 Since symmetric evolutions can only degrade asymmetry properties, and in our case asymmetry coincides with energy coherence, we see that the fact that Thermal Operations are symmetric implies that they degrade quantum coherence.
 Hence, $A(\rho_S)$ is one measure of coherence that needs to decrease under Thermal Operations.
-Another one is the quantum Fisher information:
+Another one is the quantum Fisher information with respect to the unitary orbit generated by $H_S$: